scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   31-Jan-2004
-    -   In Type2 output, when putting a glyph into a subroutine, if that glyph had no conflicts but had a hintmask fontforge produced a bad font (which crashed FontForge when it tried to read it in).
+    -   In Type2 output, when putting a glyph into a subroutine, if that glyph had no conflicts but had a hintmask websharpstudios produced a bad font (which crashed websharpstudios when it tried to read it in).
     -   configure script still wasn't working on solaris (or mac with libiconv probably)